videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 ### React Hooks Support

-VideoSDK's React SDK provides Hooks which can be used to access the state of the meeting and listen to the events happening in the meeting.
+VideoSDK's React SDK provides hooks which can be used to access the state of the meeting and listen to the events happening in the meeting.

 :::caution
 All the hooks mentioned below are accessible within the `MeetingProvider` only.